ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/events.md

 sw.rise(queue.event(rise_handler));
 ```

 The code is safe now, but we may have introduced another problem: latency.
 After the change above, the call to `rise_handler` will be queued, which means that it no longer runs immediately after the interrupt is raised.
-For this example code this isn't a problem, but some applications might need the code to respond as fast as possible to an interrupt.
+For this example code, this isn't a problem, but some applications might need the code to respond as fast as possible to an interrupt.

 Let's assume that `rise_handler` must toggle the LED as quickly as possible in response to the user's action on SW2.
 To do that, it must run in interrupt context.
 However, `rise_handler` still needs to print a message indicating that the handler was called; that's problematic because it's not safe to call `printf` from an interrupt context.